A minimal numerical storm surge model

 - Taflanidis, A.A., Kennedy, A.B., Westerink, J.J., Smith, J., Cheung, K.F., Hope M., Tanaka, S., 2013: Rapid assessment of wave and surge risk during landfalling hurricanes: probabilistic approach

-- United States Army Corps of Engineers, 2015: Physical depth-damage function summary report
+- United States Army Corps of Engineers (USACE), 2015: Physical depth-damage function summary report